NOAA-GFDL/MDTF-diagnostics/README.md

 # Quickstart installation instructions

+The Model Diagnostics Task Force (MDTF) Diagnostic Framework consists of multiple Process-Oriented Diagnostic (POD) modules, each of which is developed by an individual research group.
+PODs are independent of each other.
+Each POD:

+1. Consists of a set of diagnostics targeting specific physical processes
+2. Produces a figure or multiple figures that can be displayed by the html in a browser
+3. Produces its own html file (webpage) as the final product

-This document provides basic directions for downloading, installing and running a test of the Model Diagnostics Task Force (MDTF) Process-Oriented Diagnostics (PODs) package using sample model data.
+This document provides basic directions for downloading, installing and running a test of the MDTF diagnostic framework package using sample model data.
 See the [documentation site](https://mdtf-diagnostics.readthedocs.io/en/latest/) for all other information.
 The current MDTF package has been tested on UNIX/LINUX, Mac OS, and Windows Subsystem for Linux.

 Throughout this document, `%` indicates the UNIX/LINUX command line prompt and is followed by commands to be executed in a terminal in `fixed-width font`, and `$` indicates strings to be substituted, e.g., the string `$CODE_ROOT` in section 1.1 should be substituted by the actual path to the MDTF-diagnostics directory.